P3rf3ctXZer0/Pixelmon-BYOI/README.md

 # FAQ

 * Alternative Links - Due to the many bugs with "Curse launcher (twitch launcher for now)" and the fact that my user base has preference I will also be hosting "technic launcher" versions and "MultiMC" versions.
 As a more permanent solution.

+* Better Records - In order to etch a record you first have to make it a "Direct" dropbox link.
+Do this by converting it with this tool. http://www.isgoodstuff.com/dropbox/

 * Building Gadgets - The ultimate building tool.
 (Does not copy fluid.)
 (Does not destroy land claimed areas or overwrite existing blocks.)